E-Kuerschner/useAudioPlayer/README.md

 -   `volume: (value: number) => number`
     <br/>get/set the volume of the current sound.
 Volume values between 0.0 and 1.0

+-   `player`
+    <br/>an escape hatch to access the underlying Howl object in case you need to use a howler feature which is not supported by this library's API
 <br/>

 > #### useAudioPosition